tardate/LittleArduinoProjects/README.md

-# 636 Little Electronic Art Projects
+# 637 Little Electronic Art Projects

-> Latest addition:sparkles: [CD4001 Logic Probe](./Electronics101/CD4001/LogicProbe) - A simple logic probe using NOR gates.
+> Latest addition:sparkles: [CD4069 Logic Probe](./Electronics101/CD4069/LogicProbe) - A simple logic probe using inverter gates.

 Just my collection of projects, many involving electronics or an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),